chappiewuzefan/zefan-site/README.md

 1. In **Settings → Pages**, set the source to `Deploy from a branch`, branch `main`, folder `/ (root)`.
 2. Every push triggers a new Jekyll build.
 The production site is served from <https://chappiewuzefan.github.io/zefan-site/>.

-`resume.html` embeds the compiled PDF and exposes a “Resume Message Board”.
+`resume.html` embeds the compiled PDF, shows a running site uptime label, and exposes a “Resume Message Board”.
 Messages are stored as GitHub Discussions under the repository.
+Visitor statistics are collected via [Busuanzi](https://busuanzi.ibruce.info/) and displayed in the footer.

 ---